-MAPLETON WATER AND WASTEWATER SERVICING MASTER PLAN RECOMMENDED PROJECT DATA SHEET (WASTEWATER) Project Name: Inflow/Infiltration Monitoring Program Project No.: WW-2 Project Timing: 2024-2028 Project Location: Drayton Project Description: An Inflow/Infiltration (I/I) monitoring program is currently in progress to collect flow data from throughout the collection system in Drayton.
-The study will identify the areas of Drayton that have higher inflow/infiltration rates into the
+MAPLETON WATER AND WASTEWATER SERVICING MASTER PLAN RECOMMENDED PROJECT DATA SHEET (WASTEWATER) Project Name: Inflow/Infiltration Monitoring Program Project No.: WW-2 Project Timing: 2024-2028 Project Location: Drayton An Inflow/Infiltration (I/I) monitoring program is currently in progress to collect flow data from throughout the collection system in Drayton.
+The study will identify the areas of Drayton that have higher inflow/infiltration rates into the sanitary collection systemsystem and will assist Town staff to establish a strategy to reduce inflow and infiltration into the collection and treatment systems.

 Project Details:

 Prerequisites: N/A

 Opportunities: N/A

 Class EA Schedule: N/A

 Preliminary Design Data: N/A

 Land Acquisition: N/A

 Easement Acquisition: N/A

 F (' Existing Development: \$0.38

 Estimated Capital Cost (\$million): Growth: -

-(ψιτιιιιιστη).
+(ψιτιιιιιστή).
 Total: \$0.38